web2py/py4web/docs/chapter-13.rst

 There are a few Auth settings available to control how two factor authentication works.

-The follow can be specified on Auth instantiation:
+The following can be specified on Auth instantiation:

+- ``two_factor_required``
-- two_factor_required
+- ``two_factor_send``
-- two_factor_send
+- ``two_factor_validate``

 two_factor_required
 ^^^^^^^^^^^^^^^^^^^

 When you pass a method name to the ``two_factor_required`` parameter you are telling py4web to call that method to determine whether or not this login should be use or bypass two factor authentication.
 If your method returns True, then this login requires two factor.
 If it returns False, two factor authentication is bypassed for this login.

 Sample ``two_factor_required`` method